Ralim/IronOS/Documentation/Bluetooth.md

 #### Build ID

-This encodes the current build id to allow for display as well of handling incase the BLE format changes
+This encodes the current build ID to allow viewing and handling when the BLE format changes.

 #### Device Serial Number

 This is generally the device CPU serial number.
-For most devices this can be used as an id.
+For most devices this can be used as an ID.
 On PinecilV2 its the MAC address.

 #### Device Unique ID